 How is this school year slipping by us so quickly?

 Time is fleeting and our family unit has grown strong.
-We have all flourished with our new school setup, moving locations and most of all in that we are learning and adventuring together.
+We have all flourished with our nomadic school setup and we enjoy learning and adventuring together.

 We arrived home to yet another of many winter snow storms.
 The house, yard, streets covered in pure white snow were so beautiful and stark in comparison the the tropical colors of our Cortado life.

-ANOTHER reality check: I love school at home now.
+I love school at home now.
 It is nice to be able to “spread out” and really take a look at all we have been doing.
 We are half-way through our “50 states project” and will work hard in these last two months of school to finish.
 The kids are continuing on with all their subjects and Sophia received some extra math tutoring.
 Our school room at home is cozy but not quite insulated enough for winter, which encouraged us to make use of every open available space in the house.
 We developed a routine of going to the public library every Wednesday in order to do extra research on topics of interest, or choose free-reading books.
-We are continuing with our Anthologies of Poetry and reading/writing poetry almost daily this spring.
-With the completion of our first school year in site, I have tremendous confidence in myself, now that I see how very much the kids learned, how much they applied themselves and all we were able to accomplish.
+We are continuing with our poetry and reading/writing daily.
+With the completion of our first school year in site, I have confidence in myself, now that I see how very much the kids learned, how much they applied themselves and all we were able to accomplish.

 Playdates are critical when we are home.
 The kids have some fabulous friends here and the relationships are as solid as ever.

 In early March we took a well-deserved “Spring Break” from school and flew back to Miami.
 We met Tony at the boat for our last hurrah on Cortado for the spring.
-This was a bit of an emotional time, as we knew we were at the end of our semi-planned, thoroughly successful, adventure-school year.
+This was a bit of an emotional time, as we knew we were at the end of our first semi-planned yet thoroughly successful, adventure-school year.